 Jeremy worked throughout the world on development, human rights and humanitarian issues before returning to the United States to work in impact investing.
 Jeremy leverages this field-based, global perspective when helping investors conduct due diligence, create impact monitoring and communication systems, perform Environmental, Social and Governance (ESG) analyses of investments, and manage portfolios through his business, Harkey International Consulting.

-Matt serves the IFC as communications fellow.
-His work consists of supporting IFC’s public persona as well as internal operations.
+Matt serves the IFC as a fellow; he supports IFC in communications and internal operations.
 A classically trained violinist, Matt believes impact investing compliments his passion for music by serving as a vehicle for advancing arts and education.
-Currently pursuing a Bachelor of Music degree from the University of Denver’s Lamont School of Music, Matt’s studies have lead him to working with people from all over the world, most notably in Salzburg, Austria.
+Matt earned a Bachelor of Music degree from the University of Denver's Lamont School of Music and is currently completing a teaching residency as a Boettcher Teacher in Mapleton Public Schools.

 Trey Taylor, Fellow